starfish-codes/valicon/README.md

-# Request validations
+# Validations and Conversions
-A collection of ectoless validation and helper functions for validation of the pure data structures that came from the HTTP API.
+A collection of ectoless validation and helper functions for validation of pure data structures.

 ## Usage